zuixjs/news-blog/README.md

 ## Installation

-Checkout this repository, and open a terminal in the project folder then enter the command `npm i` to install required dependencies.
+Clone this repository, and open a terminal in the project folder then enter the command `npm i` to install required dependencies.